 PMI Media Group is a manufacturer of professional audio equipment and produces products under various brand names such as Joemeek, Trident Audio Developments, Toft Audio Designs, Studio Projects, Tonelux, and Valley People, as stated on their website.

 /tɪlt/verb: move or cause to move into a sloping position. "the floor tilted slightly"noun: a sloping position or movement. "the tilt of her head"

-In good faith, from this moment forward, we rename the CompIQ Stella’s tone control as “X-EQ” and in the following period, we will proceed with changing the label on the product, update the manual, it’s packaging, the product description on the website, and the imaging on materials belonging to us.
+In a spirit of good faith, we have decided to rename the tone control on the CompIQ Stella as “X-EQ” going forward.
+In the coming period, we will take the necessary steps to change the label on the product, update the manual, packaging, website product description, and all relevant materials associated with it.